 The audio feedback can be very helpful to give you a slight advantage over your opponent.
 SXFI Battle mode works only on your headphones.
 Scout mode works on both, but it’s much more apparent on a set of headphones.
 You can further enhance your gaming audio with a set of SXFI optimized headphones that will take full advantage of the audio profile.

-There are plenty of ways to connect the Katana SE whether your attaching it to your pc, tv, PS5, Xbox, Nintendo Switch or mobile device.
-A convenient front port aux plug convenient for headphones if you’re using this on your gaming or media rig.
+There are plenty of ways to connect the Katana SE whether your attaching it to your PC/MAC, TV, PS5/PS4, Xbox X/S, Nintendo Switch or even your mobile device.
+A convenient front port aux plug for headphones if you’re using this on your gaming or media rig.

 We really enjoy using HDMI ARC which reduces cords and remotes with a single wire for hooking up to an LCD/LED TV.
 There’s no ritual of pairing remotes or entering codes, your TV remote will control the volume automatically without hassle, Love it.